Striking out isn’t an option…

 “Yes.
 I will.
 I’ll do that.”
 He held out his hand, and they shook.
 It wasn’t a pinkie promise.
 It was one better.
 Cemented on the word of Piper Mason herself.

-A superhero.
 His future wife.